HordurPalsson/Kest2vw/Windows Verkefni/Windows Verkefni.md

 Click the Memory heading.
 Click the Memory heading a second time.
 Question:
 What effect does this have on the columns?
+>

+Right-click on the Memory heading, and then select Resource values > Memory > Percents.
+Questions:
+What affect does this have on the Memory column?
+Type your answers here.
+>

+How could this be useful?
+>

+The listed processes are divided by categories.
+What categories are listed?
+>

+Right-click a username.
+What are the available options?
+>

+The Startup tab lists the processes that are started automatically during Windows startup.
+Click the Startup tab.
+Right-click a process and list the available options below.
+>

+The App history tab lists the historical resources usage.
+Question:
+What type of information can you get from this list?
+>

+The Details tab displays process information such as process ID (PID), status, and memory utilization.
+Right-click a process and list the available options below.
+>